Skip to main content, skip to search, or skip to the top of the page.

 While many students enjoy having a car, it is not necessary.
 East Lansing and the greater Lansing area have an excellent bus service, and most services are within walking distance.

 What do students do on the weekends?

 Study!
 And after that, there are plenty of restaurants, movie theaters, clubs, and places to shop.
-The LL.M.
-Student Association and other student groups frequently host events – there is something almost every weekend and most days – meaning that there is no shortage of things to do with other law students and LL.M.s.
+The Master of Laws Student Association and other student groups frequently host events – there is something almost every weekend and most days – meaning that there is no shortage of things to do with other law students and other graduate students.
 Many weekends, students gather informally and cook each other foods from home, drive or take the train to nearby cities like Chicago, Detroit and Toronto, or sometimes, just watch t.v. and sleep!